simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

   <ul>
      <li>Can stored centrally and used in the project.</li>
      <li>Can paramized by using placeholders</li>
+     <li>Splitting the hardware configuration into several hwl files.</li>
   </ul>
   <br>
   <p>It is important to note, however, that the identifier for the hardware compiler is the name.
 This means that a module name or template name in project must be unique and cannot be used multiple times.</p>